Rjrtgarcia/ConsultEaseFinV/docs/user_manual.md

 - The faculty member accepts your request.
 - The consultation is marked as completed.

-To check the status of your previous requests, you can view your request history from the dashboard by tapping on "My Requests" (if available).
+To check the status of your previous requests:
+1. Navigate to the consultation panel
+2. Select the "Consultation History" tab
+3. View a list of all your previous consultation requests
+4. The history automatically refreshes periodically to show the latest status
+5. You can manually refresh by switching tabs or clicking the refresh button
+6. For pending consultations, you can cancel them by clicking the "Cancel" button

 ---